Duolun Road: History

 In 1943, during the Second Sino-Japanese War, the puppet government collaborating with the Japanese occupation changed the road name to "Duolun", after a county in Inner Mongolia.
 It became an ordinary residential street, until a revived interest in Republican-era history led at the end of the 20th century to it becoming a popular tourist and shopping destination, and the closure of the street to traffic.

 Notable residents

 In the early 20th century, many writers and celebrities lived in the area around Darroch Road.
-Among them were famous writers such as Lu Xun, Guo Moruo, Mao Dun, Ye Shengtao, and Wang Zaoshi, as well as members of the influential League of Left-Wing Writers including Ding Ling, Sha Ding and Qu Qiubai.
+Among them were famous writers, namely Lu Xun, Guo Moruo, Mao Dun, Ye Shengtao, and Wang Zaoshi, as well as members of the influential League of Left-Wing Writers including Ding Ling, Sha Ding and Qu Qiubai.
 The League itself was founded on Darroch Road.
 High-ranking political and military leaders H. H. Kung, Bai Chongxi, Tang Enbo and Chen Yi also lived there.

 Architecture

 Duolun Road is representative of the historic architecture of the 20th century in Shanghai.
 A number of larger private residences were initially built by Chinese industrialists, and many were later purchased by political and military personalities.
 Prominent private residences include the Islamic-style influenced former residence of H.H.
 Kung; No. 210, which was for a time the home of Bai Chongxi (and Pai Hsien-yung); and the French neoclassical former residence of Tang Enbo.

 Fitch Memorial Church (called "Hongde Tang" (鸿德堂) in Chinese), named after George Field Fitch (費啟鴻) is a unique mixture of Chinese and western architectural styles, the only such mixed-style church to survive in Shanghai.
 The former campus of China Art University (中华艺术大学), in traditional style, was also where the League of Left-Wing Writers was founded.
 In the surrounding blocks, there is a well-preserved area of dense lilong housing (including both Shikumen and newer styles), showcasing the typical urban texture of Shanghai-style residential architecture.